-Moving from each safeland activity on a regular schedule keeps students from checking out and engages their minds during the Safeland program.
-Some students also relate to certain activities better than others so the shorter periods offer more opportunity for encouragement and teamwork to set in.
-High definition audiovisual equipment, when applied properly as done at Eagle Ford Training San Antonio, can add extra interest to the entire Safeland course.
+Moving from each SafeLand activity on a regular schedule keeps students from checking out and engages their minds during the SafeLand program.
+Some students also relate to certain activities better than others, so the shorter periods offer more opportunity for encouragement and teamwork to set in.
+High definition audiovisual equipment, when applied properly as is done at Eagle Ford Training San Antonio, can add extra interest to the entire SafeLand course.

 Keeping students comfortable in San Antonio is important to enhance the learning experience.
-If students are uncomfortable due to poor temperature control, lack of air flow, cramped spaces, distracting noises, glare, or other uncomfortable factors then they will have difficulty focus on the message presented.
-Eagle Ford Training San Antonio provides Safeland endorsements as accredited to by IADC under the Rigpass program which audits to check for all of these factors.
+If students are uncomfortable due to poor temperature control, lack of air flow, cramped spaces, distracting noises, glare, or other uncomfortable factors, then they will have difficulty focusing on the message presented.
+Eagle Ford Training San Antonio provides SafeLand endorsements as accredited by IADC under the Rigpass program, which audits to check for all of these factors.

 In order to keep hunger from distracting students, Eagle Ford Training San Antonio has an onsite snack bar with a wide variety of snacks and soft drinks.
 There is also a hot and tasty catered lunch available for students to look forward to.